The enhanced X-ray Timing and Polarimetry mission -- eXTP for launch in 2030: The scientific payload

 \subsubsection{SFA-I Detector}

 The SFA-I pnCCD camera supports three distinct observation modes to address various scientific requirements.
 The key technical specifications include a 28.8×28.8\,mm$^2$ detector active area (5.25 m focal length) with 75×75\,$\mu$m$^2$ pixels (2.95$^{\prime\prime}$/pixel), where pileup constraints dictate mode selection for bright source observations.
+The choice of a $\sim3^{\prime\prime}$ pixel size given the 1$^\prime$ HPD mirror module requirement is not an optimal solution.
+It is done so because we simply decided to replace the SDD focal plane camera with the existing pnCCD camera used for EP/FXT.
+However, we will select the SFA mirror module with the best angular resolution for SFA-I, to better match the $\sim3^{\prime\prime}$ pixel size of the pnCCD camera.
 The full frame mode serves wide-field surveys and multiobject spectroscopy, while the windowed mode facilitates time-resolved studies of medium-brightness sources.
 The timing mode specializes in millisecond variability analysis of bright transients.
 The main specifications for SFA-I (1 telescope with a pnCCD camera) are listed in Table \ref{tab:SFA-I}.
-The comparison between the FoVs of the SDD, pnCCD and GPD (for PFA) cameras is shown in Figure \ref{fig:sdd_pnccd}.
+The comparison between the FoVs of the SDD, pnCCD and gas pixel detector (GPD, for PFA) cameras is shown in Figure \ref{fig:sdd_pnccd}.
 The FoV of SFA-I (with pnCCD) is the largest (18 arcmin) and thus covers that of SFA-T and PFA, allowing SFA-I to provide simultaneous spectra (and images) of all sources in the FoVs of SFA-T and PFA.

 In full-frame mode (384×384 pixels) it provides an 18$^\prime$×18$^\prime$ field of view with 2.95$^{\prime\prime}$ per pixel resolution, simultaneously acquiring 0.5--10\,keV energy spectra while monitoring source variability at 50 ms time resolution and localizing targets with $<10^{\prime\prime}$ accuracy (90\% confidence).
 This mode supports observations up to 3 mCrab brightness under 10\% pile-up conditions.
 The windowed mode (61×128 pixels), as shown in Figure \ref{fig:window} (left), enhances the time resolution to $<$3 ms (2.2 ms cycle), optimized for medium brightness point sources with observational limits of 60--70\,mCrab.
 For bright targets, the timing mode (384×128 pixels fast readout), as shown in Figure \ref{fig:window} (right), enables 240 $\mu$s time resolution using 1D imaging (HPD 30$^{\prime\prime}$), accommodating sources up to 700 mCrab.
 Inheriting EP-FXT technology, SFA-I combines imaging, spectroscopy, and timing capabilities.